megmcca/lammps/doc/src/fix_nve_dotc_langevin.rst

 than realistic ones.
 This has been used to sample configurations faster in Brownian dynamics simulations.

-The random # *seed* must be a positive integer.
-A Marsaglia random number generator is used.
+The *seed* parameter must be a positive integer and is used as input to a Marsaglia random number generator.
 Each processor uses the input seed to generate its own unique seed and its own stream of random numbers.
 Thus the dynamics of the system will not be identical on two runs on different numbers of processors.